Nikola-Ostojic/CloudProjekat/README.md

 C# in Visual Studio 2017 that runs on Microsoft Azure.

 # Created By
-Nikola Ostojic on faculty course: 'Cloud computing in electroenergetics'.
+Nikola Ostojic on faculty course: "Cloud computing in power systems".